Concept and foundations of free trade

 Economic growth and productive specialization in countries

-In this way, countries can concentrate their efforts on profitable productive activities, achieving more sustained economic growth and greater global integration.
+Thus, countries can concentrate their efforts on profitable productive activities, achieving more sustained economic growth and greater global integration.

 Benefits for consumers: variety, quality and prices